Hundreds rally in Chicago to protest birth control mandate

 “I think this is more than a Catholic issue - this is a religious freedom issue,” said Linda Duplantis, a Catholic who attended the rally in Federal Plaza.
 “I think it’s for anybody who believes in religious freedom in this country.”

-Eric Scheidler, executive director of the Pro-Life Action League, said similar protests were held Friday in other cities, including Atlanta, Madison, Wisconsin, Wilmington, Delaware, Lansing, Michigan, and Santa Ana, California.
+Eric Scheidler, executive director of the Pro-Life Action League, who also spoke at the rally, said similar protests were held on Friday in Atlanta, Madison, Wisconsin, Wilmington, Delaware, and Lansing, Michigan.

-Rally participants in Chicago held yellow-and-white papal flags and signs with slogans such as “Keep Your Mandate Off My Rosary.”
+Rally participants held yellow-and-white papal flags and signs with slogans such as “Women Do Regret Abortions” and “Keep Your Mandate Off My Rosary.”
 Also attending were Catholic priests and nuns.

 Last month, the University of Notre Dame and other Catholic institutions sued the Obama administration to block the regulation.